-When the memoirs of Mother Theresa were published they revealed that for the last 50 years of her life she had struggled painfully to feel God’s presence in her life.
+When the memoirs of Mother Teresa were published they revealed that for the last 50 years of her life she had struggled painfully to feel God’s presence in her life.
 Her critics felt a certain glee: Underneath it all, they now believed, she was an agnostic, doubting the existence of God.
 Her devotees were confused: How could this happen to her?
 How could a woman of such exceptional generosity and seeming faith not be secure in her sense of God’s existence and providence?

 What underlies both reactions is a failure to understand an experience as old as faith itself, that of being inside a dark night of the soul.
-Looking at Mother Theresa through the eyes of Christian mysticism the better question might be: How could she not experience what she experienced?
+Looking at Mother Teresa through the eyes of Christian mysticism the better question might be: How could she not experience what she experienced?
 She was an extraordinary woman, a spiritual athlete, someone who had given her entire freedom over to God; might we not expect this to happen to her?
 Wouldn’t you expect her to experience a dark night of the soul?

 What is a dark night of the soul?
 A dark night of the soul is an experience where our felt-sense of God dries up and disappears.
 At the level of feeling, thought, and imagination, we are unable to conjure up any sense of security or warm feelings about the presence of God in our lives.
 We feel agnostic, even atheistic, because we can no longer imagine the existence of God.
 God seems non-existence, absent, dead, a fantasy of wishful thinking.